Belly Dances To 1970's Sex Liberation

 From hula dancing, I graduated to much more difficult belly dancing.
-I chose Turkish bedlay style known for its energetic shimmies, hip vibrations and clicking cymbals over the more sedate Egyptian.
-I made my costume with bead, sequin, and fringe decorated bra one stitch at a time.
+I chose the Turkish bedlay style known for its energetic shimmies, hip vibrations and clicking cymbals over the more sedate Egyptian.
+I made my costume with beads, sequins, and a fringe decorated bra, one stitch at a time.

 The "V" shaped hip belt included four layers of coin chains for shimmy emphasis and a lavender chiffon skirt for a dreamlike allure.

-Movements are accompanied by finger held brass cymbals, called zils in Turkish, clicked by the dancer to the music tempo.
+Movements are accompanied by finger and thumb held brass cymbals, called zils in Turkish, clicked by the dancer to the music tempo.

 As with the other students, my costume was not traditional.
 It was based more on the TV series, I Dream Of Jeannie than an authentic but expensive outfit encouraged by our instructor.

 She was a plump, middle-aged, former professional belly dancer.
 The class of about a dozen women was her venue for teaching her art and educating Americans about Turkey, a hobby income supplement to her day job.
 I learned where Turkey is on the globe and that belly dancing is one of the few things which unite opposing Turkish, Arabic, Armenian and Greek cultures.
-Eventually hubby and I visited the Middle East where we enjoyed different ethnic professional dances but of course appreciated in different ways, he arousal and me aesthetics.
+Eventually, hubby and I visited the Middle East where we enjoyed different ethnic professional dances but of, course, appreciated it in different ways.
+He, arousal and me, aesthetics.

-Belly dancing changed my self-image from long neck ugly duckling to temptress.
+Belly dancing changed my self-image from a long-necked ugly duckling to temptress.
 My costume included a lavender nylon panty except when dancing before hubby due to his rapid response time.
 Gyrations with cymbals clicking in front of hubby resulted in being picked up carried to bed and nailed before I could go through the next dance movement.